Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/09_HFA_Challenge.md

-After the HFA is built, here comes a new business that they need a `httpd` server to provide internet access.
-You have to expand the production environment to give the team necessary resources.

-You need to build the `httpd` service and provide access through 8080 port of existing ELB in Ingress VPC of transit account.
+The company start a new business and it need to create a ECS and install `httpd` on it and provide access through 8080 port of existing ELB in Ingress VPC of transit account.